Create A Living Trust in Texas

 Who Needs a Living Trust?

 You may find that setting up a living trust is exactly what you need to ensure your estate is managed the way you would like after your death.
-Ultimately, consulting with experienced legal counsel who specializes in Texas estate planning law will provide you with the best understanding of how a living trust can meet your needs.
+Ultimately, consulting with experienced legal counsel specializing in Texas estate planning law will provide you with the best understanding of how a living trust can meet your needs.

 What Qualifies as Property for a Living Trust